 The registered office address is Giropay, GmbHAn der Welle 4, 60322 Frankfurt, Hessen, Germany.

 No, Giropay does not offer a live demo or test account, however there is a short video guide on YouTube as well as some step-by-step content online.

 Which currencies are accepted through Giropay?

-Giropay only supports payments in Euro, which is not as issue for most users, as they are required to hold a German bank account to use the service.
+Giropay only supports payments in Euro, which is not an issue for most users, as they are usually required to hold a German bank account to use the service.

 Which banks support Giropay?

 The majority of German cooperative and Sparkassen banks support Giropay payments.
 However, the only major private bank is Deutsche Postbank.

 Despite the limitations, Giropay estimate they can provide a service to roughly 17 million online banking customers in Germany.

 How will a Giropay transaction appear on my bank statement?